SurveyJS also offers a visual survey builder and a service for data storage and analysis

 Advanced Online Surveys, Forms and Quizzes.
 Free Under the MIT License

 Welcome to SurveyJS Library – a developer tool for the modern web.

 We believe in surveys as embedded solutions – those that keep your visitor engaged right on your webpage,

-share the same Bootstrap themes, and can even use your custom widgets inside questions.
+share the same look and feel, and can even use your custom widgets inside questions.

 Those are the capabilities make SurveyJS Library a superior survey solution.